dotexe1337/members-paradise/vMenu-members-paradise-new/vMenu-master/README.md

 ## Download

-Clone the repository and go to the vMenu-members-paradise-new/net452 folder, which contains all of the compiled binaries and config files.
+Clone the repository and go to the vMenu-members-paradise-new/build/net452 directory, which contains all of the compiled binaries and config files.

 --------